eficode-academy/kubernetes-katas/05-ingress-traefik.md

 # Ingress
-If we look at Service as an endpoint, then the Kubernetes ingress object is a DNS.
+If we look at Service as an endpoint, then the Kubernetes ingress object is a DNS look-alike.
 It takes care of things like load balancing traffic, terminating SSL and naming among other things.

 To enable an ingress object, we need an ingress controller.
 In this example we will be using [Træfik](https://traefik.io/).
-If you prefer [NGINX there is another exercise doing it with NGINX](./03-ingress-nginx.md).
+If you prefer [NGINX there is another exercise doing it with NGINX](./05-ingress-nginx.md).

 So, therefore we start with the ingress controller:
 ```